FZJ-JSC/JUBE/docs/advanced.rst

 Include external data
 ~~~~~~~~~~~~~~~~~~~~~

-As you seen in the example before a benchmark can be become very long.
-To structure your benchmark using multiple files and to reuse existing
+As you seen in the example before a benchmark can become very long.
+To structure your benchmark youe can use multiple files and reuse existing
-sets there are three different include features inside of *JUBE*.
+sets.
+There are three different include features inside of *JUBE*.

 The files used for this example can be found inside ``examples/include``.